General Terms and Conditions of Business (GTC) of Meerstetter Engineering GmbH

 All technical specifications and data based on information provided by third-party manufacturers are exclusively to be regarded as suggested guidelines.

-The customer is responsible for the application of the products and services as well as the combination with other products, especially with computer or electrical equipment and systems.
+The Buyer is responsible for the application of the products and services as well as the combination with other products, especially with computer or electrical equipment and systems.
 He is to take due care and attention as well as conform to manufacturer and supplier guidelines.

 10. Prices and Conditions of Payment